pollyestewart/Mapping_in_R/README.md

 ### Data:
 The example geospatial location is London.
 There are many different types of geospatial data, and in this we are using a relatively standard Shapefile format.

-The London data store is an amazing open data source that included many different geospatial data sources.
-For our basic we are going to use basic census/administrative boundaries as polygon shapes.
+The London data store is an amazing open data source that includes many different geospatial data sources.
+We are going to use basic census/administrative boundaries as polygon shapes.
 Please download the shapefiles for the following geospatial granularities:

 - Boroughs - the largest sub-groups of London and the most recognisable
 - Wards - sub-areas within Boroughs